How to Protect Your Hearing Aids Against the Cold

-Winter, a beautiful season filled with crisp white days and frosty cold nights, so it is no wonder that many brave the cold to experience fun in the snow.
-Outdoors is still commonplace for many, including hearing aid users.
+Winter; a beautiful season filled with crisp white days and frosty cold nights, so it is no wonder that many brave the cold to experience fun in the snow.
+It is no wonder, then, that the outdoors is still commonplace for many, including hearing aid users.
 While cold weather brings its unique aura, it isn’t the best for hearing aids.

 Hearing aids and the cold

 When you go outside and then come inside, the temperature change can cause condensation to occur on your hearing aids, which can damage the inside of the hearing aid.
 Wipe your hearing aid with a soft clean cloth; this will help prevent condensation from forming on the hearing aid.
 Moisture affects about 98% of all hearing aids and to some degree, it can pass through moisture protectors in the hearing aid.